 To determine whether it’s best for your circumstances, it’s important to understand the tax differences and implications of traditional and Roth retirement accounts.

 With traditional retirement accounts, you contribute pre-tax dollars.
 If you have a traditional company 401(k), your employer sets aside your contributions before taking taxes out of your paycheck, so your contributions are also pre-tax dollars.
-You’ll eventually pay taxes on those funds, but if you comply with the mandated age restrictions, you won’t pay any penalty for withdrawing the money.
+You’ll eventually pay taxes on those funds, but if you comply with the mandated age restrictions, you won’t pay a penalty for withdrawing the money.

 Clark prefers Roth IRAs for most people because he thinks taxes will rise in the future.
 So unless you’re in a high tax bracket, it probably makes mathematical sense to pay taxes now rather than later when you’re in retirement.

-However, most 401(k) plans are “traditional,” that is, funded with pre-tax dollars.
+However, most 401(k) plans are “traditional.”
+That is, funded with pre-tax dollars.
 If you’re going to roll over your 401(k) to a Roth IRA, you’ll owe taxes on the money you’re rolling over immediately.
 So with this option, it’s a good idea to first make sure you can stomach the tax burden.
 You may decide to pay a fee-only fiduciary from the Garrett Planning Network to talk through the tax implications.

 If you have a Roth 401(k) (which is unusual), you can roll it into a Roth IRA tax-free.